Sedley Baptist Church

 A. Elected

-Trustees, consisting of any number of persons as recommended by the Church and elected by legal procedure, shall serve for life, so long as they are active, resident members.
+Trustees, consisting of any number of members as recommended by the Church and elected by legal procedure, shall serve for life, so long as they are active, resident members.

 B. Duties